Watch Taylor Swift's Music Video for New Song "willow" - E! Online

 The male lead in the video is played by Taeok Lee, who has previously danced with Taylor on tour.
 Shortly after the video premiered, he posted an image from it to Instagram.
 "Surprise guys!" he wrote.
 "Thanks Tay for bringing me back again for this project."

+Shortly after the video debuted, Taylor tweeted that she appreciates the bond she continues to enjoy with her fans.
+"I have no idea what will come next," she posted.
+"I have no idea about a lot of things these days and so I've clung to the one thing that keeps me connected to you all.
+That thing always has and always will be music."

-Prior to the video's release, the Grammy winner answered fan questions on her YouTube page.
-"I wanted evermore to represent fall & winter while folklore represents spring & summer," she posted to one fan.
+As fans were waiting for the video to begin, the Grammy winner answered fan questions on her YouTube page.
+"I wanted evermore to represent fall & winter while folklore represents spring & summer," she replied to one fan.
 "I've always wanted to do a 2part anthology that's a collective body of work & it just kind of happened naturally."

 She teased a few hidden moments in the video as well, including Taeok's appearance.
 "Easter eggs: You've seen my co-star in this video somewhere before," she wrote.
 "One scene represents how I feel about fame.
 There's a scene to represent each season throughout the journey of the video."